vincepota-zz/mafia-victims/README.md

 # mafia-victims
-A simple analysis of innocent victims killed by Italian mafia
+A simple analysis of innocent victims killed by Italian mafia.
+The file mafia.py contains the source code to scrap the data from the internet and plot the graphs published on my blog at ...